Agency Partners

 Top 5 cities in Georgia to hire Frontend Engineers

-The current Frontend Engineers job market in Georgia shows a significant concentration in Tbilisi, which accounts for 81% of all relevant job openings.
-Following Tbilisi, the city of Georgia contributes 15%, while Batumi holds 11% of the available positions.
-This distribution underscores the capital's dominance as a hub for Frontend Developer opportunities in Georgia, as illustrated in the accompanying chart.
+The location distribution for Frontend Engineer job openings in Georgia reveals a concentration of opportunities primarily in Tbilisi, which accounts for 77% of the total job postings.
+Following Tbilisi, the city of Georgia represents 16%, while Batumi contributes 11% to the job market.
+This data underscores the significance of Tbilisi as a hub for Frontend Developer opportunities in Georgia, as illustrated in the accompanying chart.

 Most sought after technologies in Georgia for Frontend